bscpaz/apache-kafka/README.md

 It's a good practice to have the same amount of consumers and partitions, like below:
 ![image](https://user-images.githubusercontent.com/9732874/192924262-2634a51a-6b88-407b-a165-bb671d667b1f.png)

-And if you have more consumers in the same group than partitions, all extra consumers will be idle:
+If there are more consumers in the same group than partitions, the excess consumers will remain idle:

 ![image](https://user-images.githubusercontent.com/9732874/192928613-433a3abb-c865-4d79-b97d-0221b5ee77f2.png)